joserubiobejarano/Mindtrip/docs/DEVELOPER_SUMMARY.md

 ## Summary

-**MindTrip** is a feature-rich, AI-powered travel planning application that's approximately **74% complete**.
+**Kruno** is a feature-rich, AI-powered travel planning application that's approximately **77% complete**.
 The core functionality is working, including:

 - ✅ Trip management and collaboration
 - ✅ AI-powered itinerary generation